nicklockwood/SwiftFormat/Rules.md

 ## blankLinesAtEndOfScope

-Removes trailing blank lines from inside braces, brackets, parens or chevrons.
+Remove trailing blank line at the end of a scope.

 <details>
 <summary>Examples</summary>